Catalina 34 Message and Discussion

 Our boat batteries, even the tiniest house bank I've heard about here in 12 years, is twice the size of a car battery.
 They ain't goin' anywhere and will power your radio memory just fine without killing your house bank.

-I just hate having to reset the preset, which is an oxymoron.
-Very Happy It's like having all the benefits of a rental car radio: none!
-Shocked
+I just hate having to reset the preset, which is an oxymoron. :D It's like having all the benefits of a rental car radio: none! :shock:

 "There is no problem so great that it can't be solved."